Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

     - `Time Evolvers`_

 2. Algorithms refactored in-place (same namespace) to support both :class:`~qiskit.utils.QuantumInstance` and :mod:`~qiskit.primitives`.
-In the future, the use of :class:`~qiskit.utils.QuantumInstance` will be removed, but the namespace will not change.
+In the future, the use of :class:`~qiskit.utils.QuantumInstance` will be removed.

     - `Amplitude Amplifiers`_
     - `Amplitude Estimators`_